 As you can see, a statement of cash flows can reveal a lot about a business, which is why it is essential to include it in your pitch deck!

 The final statement you should include in your pitch deck is a statement of shareholders’ equity.
 Shareholder equity, abbreviated as SE, is the company’s total net worth to be returned to owners or shareholders after all of the company’s debts are satisfied.
 Shareholder equity equals the company’s total assets minus total liabilities.

 Shareholder equity is another way to measure the financial health of your company:

-Slidebean is offering financial modeling workshop to help startup founders get the answer their looking for.
-It's a 3-month intensive program with 1-1 sessions.
-Join us, and start scaling your startup.
+Slidebean is offering financial modeling workshop to help startup founders, like you, get the answer their looking for.
+It's a monthly intensive program with 1-1 sessions.

 This is a functional model you can use to create your own formulas and project your potential business growth.
 Instructions on how to use it are on the front page.